Minhntv/WHSTechNotes/journal.md

 With the usage of tutorial on how to create this journal I was able to create it without any trouble.
 I think just with the tutorial is enough to understand and set it up.
 The instructions were clear and simple, very easy for me to understand.
 # September 17, 2024
 This is a free week.
+# September 25, 2024
+It is very important to follow instructions exactly as they are given while learning to code.
+Coding is and can be very delicate with one small mistake can cause your whole code to malfunction and go wrong.
+Precision is the most important thing when it comes to coding, a small error will lead to a big problem.
+If you happen to skip or miss steps or details when writing your code, it'll cause the code to do something you didn't intend for it to do or won't even work at all.
+It is important develop good habits of attention to detail early in your coding journey so you don't keep making mistakes that will cause you hours of your time to fix and debug your code.